Here’s a novel way to look at reading.

 Reading books that portray a wide range of emotions helps children identify and understand their own emotions better.
 Which, in turn, helps them recognise and empathise with those same emotions in others.

-Check out our collection of books about ways to deal with emotions.
+Check out our collection of books about ways to deal with emotions and Nooksy's books about feelings for kids.

 Sci-fi author Orson Scott Card famously said that we love stories because it’s the only way we can truly know someone else – that’s the allure that keeps us coming back.
 And, through stories, children learn to identify with characters and to understand their points of view and feelings.
 This is what develops the ability to put themselves in other people's shoes.